top of page

 AO1

-Coding STM & LTM: Baddeley (1966) Acoustic STM & Semantic LTM
+Coding STM & LTM: Baddeley (1966) Encoding is acoustic in STM & semantic in LTM

 Duration: STM Peterson & Peterson (1959) Trigrams 80% at 3s / 3% at 18s LTM Bahrick (1975) 70% 48 years